Build Your Foundation in Patient Experience Excellence.

 - Identify key aspects of interpersonal; communication skills

-- Describe the vital role that interpersonal communication plans in the overall experience
+- Describe the vital role that interpersonal communication plays in the overall patient experience

 - Identify techniques to communicate empathy and compassion

 - Examine communication methods and techniques which enhance the extraordinary patient experience

 - Define methods to establish and support patient experience as a strategic organizational priority

 - Discuss key components and processes necessary to develop and implement a patient experience strategic communication plan